 Ideally, you should keep products in a customer’s cart for 30 days.
 Seven days is the absolute minimum.Reducing #cart #abandonment tip no. 7.
 Does the cart hold products for at least 7 days (ideally 30) for unregistered #customers? #ecommerce #EcommerceTips Click To Tweet

 More than 50% of ecommerce traffic takes place on mobile.
 So it is now quite common for users to browse for products on mobile (btw. check how to improve your mobile checkout forms) and then completing the transaction on a desktop (or the other way around).
 So to keep products in the shopping cart it should be associated with users account.

 Security seals and images of certifications build trust and disper doubts on product pages and in the cart by leveraging the authority of brands that people recognize.
 The use of trust-building elements comprises a vital best practice for shopping cart abandonment.

 It is important to follow the right recommendations strategy.
 If someone is buying products for the bedroom they should not be recommended a set of knives for the kitten.
 Also, the same products (even much cheaper) shouldn’t be there.

 Free shipping is one of the most important USP and a factor that often prompts a visitor to choose exactly this online store and not another.
 That’s why it is so important to emphasize free delivery not only on the main page and product pages but also in the cart where a customer is making a final decision whether to complete a transaction or not.

-A significant part of shopping carts are abandoned before the customer completes a sale.
+A significant part of shopping carts is abandoned before the customer completes a sale.
 Abandoned cart email is sent to a customer who has added products to their cart but failed to check out.
-Sending such emails can be an effective way to get the customer returned to your sotre to finish shopping.
+Sending such emails can be an effective way to get the customer returned to your store to finish shopping.

 There’s no great complexity to building a cart page that does its bit to reduce cart abandonment.
 All of these tweaks are simple, effective and easy to implement.